mjehrhart/anyfile/README.md

 I needed an easier method to store screenshots and .gifs for github docs: readme, issues, discussions, etc...

 I was tired of opening the github web page to upload a new screenshot so I created this little app.
 Draggine files onto the app will upload the file to your repository.
-You can view the file, click on the file to obtain a http image tag and can even remove files from your repo.
+You can view the file, click on the file to obtain an http image tag and can even remove files from your repo.

-Generate an http image tag:
+Generate an http image tag by clicking on the file:
 <img width="60%" alt="images/anyfile_generate_image_tag_prnBBxRbBd1OhPiy.gif" src="https://raw.githubusercontent.com/mjehrhart/assets/main/images/anyfile_generate_image_tag_prnBBxRbBd1OhPiy.gif">

 Remove files: